 “Drop!
 Drop!
 Drop!
 Drop!”

 LATER, the cops are now at the rooftop party patting Waldo down and Willy says no worries officer, we’re just having fun, chill out guy.
-Laura says shut your face, fuckhead: you’re a menace to yourself and everyone else, and for some reason Waldo and Willy are arrested even though there’s no evidence they had any booze on them.
+Laura says shut your face, fuck: you’re a menace to yourself and everyone around you, and for some reason Waldo and Willy are arrested even though there’s no evidence they had any booze on them.
 But that’s cops and young black men for you.

 I mean, he’s already soiled everything else in this show.